nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxn947/ota_examples/mcuboot_opensource/example_board_readme.md

 | Primary slot   | 0x00040000 | 0x0011FFFF |  896kB |
 | Secondary slot | 0x00120000 | 0x001FFFFF |  896kB |

+This custom build generates a project with predefined configuration to utilize Encrypted XIP mode.
+For more information please see [Encrypted XIP and MCUboot](../../../../ota_examples/_doc/encrypted_xip_readme.md).

+Note: Default layout setup using the bootloader in IFR region limits usage of some features such as hardware accelerated mbedTLS (due size of IFR region) or encrypted XIP (due limitation of ROM).
+This custom configuration moves the bootloader to main flash array.

 - MCUBoot header size is set to 1024 bytes
-- Signing algorithm is ECDSA-P256 (mbedTLS)
+- Signing algorithm is ECDSA-P256
 - Write alignment is 16 bytes
-- MCUBoot is configured to use its `SWAP_USING_MOVE` image update strategy
+- MCUBoot is configured for `Encrypted XIP mode` using modified `MCUBOOT_OVERWRITE_ONLY` image update strategy
+- MCUboot uses ECDH-P256 to secure AES key for image encryption
+- Primary slot is encrypted by NPX module to utilize encrypted XIP

 Image signing example: